Welcome to the Medina County Emergency Management Agency

 The 5 preparedness mission areas of Emergency Management are: Prevention, Protection, Mitigation, Response, and Recovery

-We are constantly updating and improving our All Hazards and Flood Mitigation Plan (see downloads for the new 2011 plan).
+We are constantly updating and improving our All Hazards and Flood Mitigation Plan.
 The Mitigation Plan has been adopted by all 27 jurisdictions within Medina County to include our Medina County Commissioners.
 This plan allows Medina County, and the cities, villages and townships to apply for "Mitigation Funding" for special projects should a Presidential Declared Disaster occur.
 This funding is a percentage of the total declared disaster dollars and aids in the prevention of future losses.

 In addition to the Mitigation Plan, we update, evaluate, and improve several other plans to include the: Emergency Operations Plan, Hazardous Materials and Terrorism Plans, Mass Casualty Incident Plan, Debris and Donations Management Plans, and the Continuity of Operations Plan.
 All of which serve specific purposes for specific incidents, but any one of them could be used in multiple situations.